InfinityWallet/InfinityProtocol/README.md

 | address | **to** | The address to receive the liquidity tokens. |
 | uint | **deadline** | The Unix-time deadline which the transaction must be confirmed before. |

-The expected liquidity to be minted can be calculated with the Infinity SDK using the getLiquidityMintedFlexible function.
+When adding with the addLiquidity function your tokens will be added at the exact ratio at the time of execution, the amountAMin and amountBMin can be modified by your slippage tolerance to revert on unfavorable price changes.
+For the addLiquidityFlexible function the expected liquidity to be minted can be calculated with the Infinity SDK using the getLiquidityMintedFlexible function.
 You can then modify this value by your slippage tolerance to provide a liquidityMin.
 However for ease of use on the testnet you can choose a liquidityMin of 0.

 ### Removing liquidity
 You can redeem your liquidity pool tokens at any time and choose to receive either both of the tokens from a pair or a single token.
 The amounts received depend on the current pool reserves and their ratio in the pool.
 To remove both tokens at the current ratio use the removeLiquidity function, or to remove liquidity in a single token use the removeLiquiditySingle function.